The Emperor's Tomb

 The Emperor's Tomb (Die Kapuzinergruft) is a 1938 novel by the Austrian writer Joseph Roth.
 The Overlook Press published an English translation by John Hoare in 1984.
+The title refers to the Imperial Crypt in Vienna.
 The novel was adapted into the 1971 film Trotta directed by Johannes Schaaf.
 New Directions Publishing Corporation published a new translation by Michael Hofmann in 2013.